alexchamorro0x/Group3Project/README.md

 ## Key Programming Concepts Utilized
 GUI programming with JavaFX

-Database programming with the H2 embeded database
+Database programming with the H2 embedded database